ashu305/Assignment-Checker-Backend/README.md

 # use npm run build

 - It will compile all the typescript files from src folder into a dist folder

+# The compliled javascript files are in the dist folder
+# The type script files are in src folder